apache/lucene-site/content/pages/solr/security.md

 You will find more security related information on our Wiki: <https://cwiki.apache.org/confluence/display/SOLR/SolrSecurity>, such as information on how to treat the automated reports from security scanning tools.

 # Recent CVE reports for Apache Solr
-Below is a list of already announced CVE vulnerabilities:
+Below is a list of already announced CVE vulnerabilities.
+These are also available as an [RSS/ATOM feed](/feeds/solr/security.atom.xml):